 Justin Brune: Justin is a farm boy, born and raised in Hazelton, Idaho.
-His early days were spent exploring his natural environment while learning hard work and dedication working on the family farm.
+His early days were spent exploring his natural environment while learning hard work and dedication while working on the family farm.
 After being inspired to pursue teaching while working as a role model/tutor for elementary school students, Justin headed to Idaho State University in Pocatello.
 Graduating from ISU with a degree in elementary education, Justin moved to the town of Hemet in Southern California and got a job teaching 3rd grade at Whittier Elementary School (about 1200 K-6 students).
 Justin moved back to Boise and taught at Good Shepherd School for 10 years before joining Foothills in 2007 after working with Jeff Wilhelm and the National Writing Project.
-At Foothills Justin has been a school leader serving on many committees including the strategic planning committee as well as working closely with Jo Henderson and the faculty to create the scope and sequence charts.
+At Foothills, Justin has been a school leader, serving on many committees, including the strategic planning committee.
 Currently, Justin is the head of the Technology Committee.
 When Justin isn't teaching, you might find him at the skate park.
 Justin has been a skateboarder for 20 years and often skates to work.
-Justin and his wife, Brandy, have two children - Luca and Jax, who both attend Foothills.
+Justin and his wife, Brandy, have two children and one of them currently attends Foothills.

-Mallory Clark: Mallory joined the Foothills teaching team in 1996 as the full time Junior High teacher.
-Since then she has worn numerous hats at Foothills including as a teacher of Spanish, math, PE, literacy, science and social studies in grades 1-9.
-Mallory studied Sociology and Anthropology at Lewis and Clark College and received an M.ED at Stanford and a M.S. in Exercise and Sports Science from BSU.
+Mallory Clark: Mallory joined the Foothills teaching team in 1996 as a full-time Junior High teacher.
+Since then, she has worn numerous hats at Foothills, including as a teacher of Spanish, math, PE, literacy, science, and social studies in grades 1-9.
+Mallory studied Sociology and Anthropology at Lewis and Clark College and received an M.ED at Stanford and an M.S. in Exercise and Sports Science from BSU.
 When not teaching, Mallory can be found partaking in many winter and summer sports with her husband and two girls.

 Brandy Gatfield-Brune: Brandy is a former stay-at-home mom who found her way back into the classroom with the help of former Foothills teacher, Michelle Forrester.
 Brandy went to Idaho State University, but transferred and graduated from Boise State University with a degree in Elementary Education.
-After teaching for 5 years she took time off to have a family and be home with her 2 kids, Luca and Jax, who both attend Foothills.
-Brandy is currently teaching Kindergarten and her husband Justin teaches 3-4 Grade here, so her whole family loads up each morning to go to the same wonderful place for the day!
+After teaching for 5 years, she took time off to have a family and be home with her 2 kids, Luca and Jax.
+Brandy is currently teaching Kindergarten and her husband Justin teaches Jr. High here.

 Taira Guerrero: Taira is a teacher in the Early Learners program and joined the Foothills community in 2017.
 Prior to coming to Foothills, she worked as a classroom teacher in both preschool and primary age programs at The Children's School of Boise.
-Her undergraduate work is in Early Childhood Education and Early Childhood Special Education from Boise State University.
-Taira is also bilingual in Spanish after working in Baja California, Mexico and spends time in the classroom sharing language and cultural studies with the Early Learners.
+Her undergraduate work is in Early Childhood Education and Early Childhood Special Education from Boise State University and she is currently pursuing a master's in Early Childhood and Early Childhood Special Education as part of the Emerging Leaders program.
+Taira is also bilingual in Spanish after working in Baja California, Mexico, and spends time in the classroom sharing language and cultural studies with the Early Learners.
 Outside of school, she dedicates her time to journaling, sewing, exploring creative arts experiences, traveling with friends and family, and being a dog mama to her Chihuahua, Paloma.

 Kevin Kramer: Kevin is in his 17th year as a teacher at Foothills and continues to bring both planning and teaching leadership to the Foothills School team thanks to his broad preparation and experience in science, math, and technology.
 He developed hands-on science and engineering curriculum for students at PCS Edventures, and taught natural and physical sciences and technology to students ages 5-16.
 At the Mountain Cove High School, Kevin developed and taught Introduction to Technology, which included hands-on physics and computer technology applications, to students ages 15-20.
 He has also worked as a research technician for the Department of Fish and Game and a lab assistant at the Puget Sound Institute of Pathology.
 Kevin grew up in Boise and has two sons and a daughter.
 He enjoys coaching soccer, running, skiing, cooking, and gardening.

 Brady Webb: Brady joined the Foothills community in 2018 as the Learning Specialist, after a 2-year post-doctoral research position at Boise State University.
 Brady and her family moved to Boise in 2010 when Sage International School opened, and Brady became the 3rd-grade teacher.
 After several years at Sage, Brady received her Doctorate of Curriculum and Instruction at BSU.
-Brady received her BA from Middlebury College in Vermont, with a major in French, and a Masters in Elementary Education from Grand Canyon University.
-Brady’s two children also came to Foothills in 2018, so school officially became a family affair!
-When not involved in school, Brady and her family are playing soccer, volleyball, skiing, running, rafting, fishing, and camping in the great outdoors!
+Brady received her BA from Middlebury College in Vermont, with a major in French, and a Master's in Elementary Education from Grand Canyon University.
+When not involved in school, Brady and her family play soccer, volleyball, skiing, running, rafting, fishing, and camping in the great outdoors!